JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Supercomputing
 - [ ] Computer vision
 - [ ] Probabilistic programming
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 29. Which of the following best describes you?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Academic - student, researcher, instructor, scientist
 - [ ] Professional - analyst, engineer, developer, researcher, manager, scientist
 - [ ] Hobbyist
-- [ ] None of the above.
+- [ ] None of the above

 30. IF ACADEMIC: Which of the following best describes you?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Graduate student
 - [ ] Postdoctoral researcher or fellow
 - [ ] Faculty